translationtips/dls-results/README.md

 ### Expanded_Name

-An expanded desciption of the feature.
+An expanded description of the feature.

 ### Languages_Supported